Raniconduh/zshfish/README.md

 If [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) is installed, copy `zshfish.zsh-theme` to `~/.oh-my-zsh/custom/themes` and change `ZSH_THEME` in `~/.zshrc` to `"zshfsh"`

+Alternatively, run the `omzsh-install.sh` script to have this done for you.

 The theme can be immediatly effective upon reloading the shell via `exec -l $SHELL`

 ## Use